ogdenpm/disktools/doc/teledisk.md

 This field indicates how many sectors are recorded for this track.
 This also indicates how many sector headers  to  expect  following the track header.

 A number of sectors of 255 (FF hex) indicates the end of the track list.
-No other fields occur in this record,  and the CRC  is  not checked.
+No CRC check is done and it is possible early versions of Teledisk did not write the full track header.

 Note, the number of sectors may not match the real number of sectors per track for the following reasons:

-- An unreadable IDAM and sector data will not be included.
+- The controller failed to read the IDAM and sector data due to media errors.
-- Occasionally two copies of the sectors on a track are included.
-I believe this occurs when a 48tpi disk is read in a 96tpi  drive when it reads the track from two head steppings.
-If the data read is different, both sets of sectors are used.
-This also possibly explains why occasionally apparent duplicate sectors are not marked.
+- Spurious detection of IDAMs or data due to media errors.
+- When Teledisk reads the IDAMs on a track it captures more than one revolution of the disk and in theory could read up to 100 IDAMs.
+In processing these it looks for the the repeat of the  first IDAM to determine the correct number of sectors.
+However if the remaining IDAMs don't mirror the same sequence, possibly due to read errors, it will include all the IDAMs read.
+In most cases this will result in duplicate sectors.
+- When processing a track, Teledisk uses the floppy disk "read track" command to read the first sector on the disk.
+It uses this in an attempt to synchronise the IDAMs it read separately to the start of the track.
+If it cannot find this sector it inserts an auto-generates a dummy sector with the sector value of 100 + number of sectors as the  first sector and increments the number of sectors.
+It uses the cylinder/head/sector size information taken from the original first IDAM read.
+  Note: If the sector read with the "read track"  command has a data error or a sector length different from the first IDAM read, Teledisk is unlikely to find a match.

 ## 5.2 Cylinder number (1 byte)